WhoStoleMySleep/Antools/README.md

 ### Swiper.js
 - 'Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior'.
-The plugin is used in the reviews component
+The plugin is used in the reviews component.